dasundev/laravel-textit/README.md

 # Laravel Textit

-Laravel Textit will help you to integrate your SMS gateway very easily on your laravel application.
+Laravel Textit will help you to integrate the Textit SMS gateway very easily on your laravel application.

+This package has been officially developed for [http://textit.biz](http://textit.biz/)

+Therefore, you must have an active textit account with sufficient balance to send SMS.

 ## Installation